Super Bowl week kicks off with Opening Night

 As Sanu continued to receive several questions about the ban, he continued to deflect.

 "Obviously, my name is Mohamed, a lot of people know I'm Muslim, but I'm here because of my football talents, not because I'm Muslim, and I'm here to talk about football," he said.
 "So you guys are going to continue to ask me about my religious beliefs, then I'm going to continue to tell you the same thing, because I'm here to talk about football.
-I respect all you guys, I have tremendous love for all you guys, but we're here to talk about football, playing against the Patriots."
+I respect all you guys, I have tremendous love for all you guys, but we're here to talk about football, playing against the Patriots.

 There was also a tender moment.
 Brady -- the real one -- was asked who his hero is.
 Brady choked up during his response.